Family Encyclopedia >> Work

 How to Build a Mind Map in Microsoft PowerPoint

-1. Start a new slide and add the title to your mind map.
+1. Create a new slide and add your mind map title.